Battle of Cartagena de Indias: Preliminary maneuvers

 The Spanish had received reinforcements but were already suffering severely from diseases as well.
 Similar to the British, but not as disruptive to operations, there was dissension between Lezo and Eslava.
-In particular, Lezo favored a very strong, all-out defense of Boca Chica channel; Eslava's opposition led to an under-manning of some of the forward defenses, allowing the British an easier initial landing.
+In particular, Lezo favoured a very strong, all-out defense of Boca Chica channel; Eslava's opposition led to an under-manning of some of the forward defenses, allowing the British an easier initial landing.

 Attack on Fort San Luis at Boca Chica

 The British expedition arrived off Cartagena on 13 March with no overall commander but with decisions being made by councils of war, with General Wentworth commanding the land forces and Vernon the sea forces.
 The navy had lost so many sailors by this time as a result of the epidemics that one third of the land forces were needed to fill out the crews.
 Although the city of Cartagena was fronted on one side by the ocean, the shore and surf were so rough as to preclude any attempt to approach it from sea.
 The other access channel, Boca Grande, was too shallow to allow the passage of ocean-going ships.
-The channel of Boca Chica was the only deep-draft passage into the harbor of Cartagena.
-It ran between two narrow peninsulas and was defended on one side by the fort of San Luis, Boca Chica Castle, with four bastions having some 49 cannons, 3 mortars and a garrison of 300 soldiers under the command of the chief engineer, Carlos Desnaux.
+The channel of Boca Chica was the only deep-draft passage into the harbour of Cartagena.
+It ran between two narrow peninsulas and was defended on one side by the fort of San Luis, Boca Chica Castle, with four bastions having some 49 cannon, three mortars and a garrison of 300 soldiers under the command of the chief engineer, Carlos Desnaux.
 A boom stretched from the island of La Bomba to the southern peninsula on which was Fort San Jose with 13 cannon and 150 soldiers.
-Also supporting the entrance were the 6 Spanish line ships.
+Also supporting the entrance were the six Spanish line ships.